Close

 Method

-Before going ahead with any herbal remedy, ensure that your child is not allergic to any of the herbs.
-Do a patch test, first.
-Apply a bit of the herb on a patch of skin and see if it causes any negative reaction in your child, then take go ahead with these remedies.
-Keep in mind that the use of any medicine, herbal or some other, should be done with the supervision of someone who is qualified in the field.
+These were some of the many calming herbs for kids.
+Before using any herbal remedy, ensure that your child is not allergic to it.
+Do a patch test first.
+Apply a bit of the herb to a skin patch and see if it causes any negative reaction in your child.
+Then, proceed with the remedies.
+Keep in mind that the use of any medicine, herbal or otherwise, should be done under the supervision of someone who is qualified in the field.

 Also Read: